-A maximum total external capacitive load for simultaneous fast mode switching in the same direction is 500 pF per power/ground pin pair.
+A maximum total external capacitive load for simultaneous fast mode switching in the same direction is 200 pF per power/ground pin pair.
 For slew-rate limited outputs this total is four times larger.
+Exceeding this maximum capacitive load can result in ground bounce of >1.5 V amplitude, <5 ns duration, which might cause problems when the LCA drives clocks and other asynchronous signals.

-2. Voltage levels of unused (bonded and unbonded) pads must be valid logic levels.
-Each can be configured with the internal pull-up resistor or alternatively configured as a driven output or driven from an external source.

-3. Input pad set-up time is specified with respect to the internal clock (.ik) In order to calculate system set-up time, subtract clock delay (pad to ik) from the input pad set-up time value.
+- Voltage levels of unused (bonded and unbonded) pads must be valid logic levels.
+Each can be configured with the internal pull-up resistor or alternatively configured as a driven output or driven from an external source. - 3.
+Input pad set-up time is specified with respect to the internal clock (.ik) In order to calculate system set-up time, subtract clock delay (pad to ik) from the input pad set-up time value.
 Input pad holdtime with respect to the internal clock (ik) is negative.
 This means that pad level changes immediately before the internal clock edge (ik) will not be recognized.